jacekv/jacekv.github.io/_posts/2025-05-21-zk-SNARKS-under-the-hood.md

 Modular division is a bit more complex, as it requires the concept of modular inverses, which is out of scope for this post.

 Side note: There are limitations to this homomorphic encryption scheme.
 While we can multiply an encrypted value by an unencrypted value, we cannot multiply two encrypted values together.
-This is because the result would not be in the form of `g^v`, which is required for decryption.
+This is because the result would not be in the form of $g^v$, which is required for decryption.

 Here the proof:
 $$